nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to list persons.
-2. ExpressLibrary shows a list of persons
+2. ExpressLibrary shows a list of persons.
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific person in the list.
-4. ExpressLibrary deletes the person
+4. ExpressLibrary deletes the person.

     Use case ends.

-**Use case: Add book borrowed to a person**
+**Use case: Book is borrowed by a person**

 **MSS**

-1. User requests to list persons
+1. User requests to list persons.
-2. ExpressLibrary shows a list of persons
+2. ExpressLibrary shows a list of persons.
-3. User requests to add a book to a specific person in the list
+3. User requests to add a book to a specific person in the list.
-4. ExpressLibrary adds a book field to the person
+4. ExpressLibrary adds a book field to the person.

     Use case ends.